Social Work, B.S. to Social Work, M.S.W. Accelerated Program

 Phone: 703-683-8080

-Students who have a minimum overall GPA of 3.00 and "Bs" or better in their social work courses are eligible to apply to the accelerated Master of Social Work program in the spring semester of their junior year.
+Students who have a minimum overall GPA of 3.00 and "B's" or better in their social work courses are eligible for SLU’s accelerated Master of Social Work program.
+The B.S.S.W. program director will notify students of their eligibility and next steps in the spring semester of their junior year.

 After graduating with a Bachelor of Science in Social Work and meeting the admissions requirements of the M.S.W. program, students can begin the M.S.W. program during the summer or fall following their May graduation.